-UK companies with short term business visitors, i.e. employees of an overseas subsidiary, parent or other group company coming to work temporarily in the UK, have two choices:
+UK organisations with short-term business visitors, i.e. employees of an overseas subsidiary, parent or other group organisations coming to work temporarily in the UK, have two choices:

 In many cases, there is a double tax treaty in place which will mitigate the UK personal tax liability of a STBV employee.
 Where this is the case, a STBV agreement must still be entered into, otherwise the employer will be required to operate PAYE tax and then the employee would need to file a tax return to reclaim the PAYE tax.
 By entering into a STBV agreement, all that is required is the filing of a STBV report to HMRC on an annual basis.

 Alternatively, for employers with only one or two STBVs a year, an application for a NT (nil tax) code on a case by case basis could be made.
 However, PAYE should be operated until the code is received.

 Employees who normally work abroad, but have been stranded (and therefore working) in the UK in the past year (for example, due to the COVID-19 pandemic), may also be subject to a UK payroll reporting requirement.
 Where this is the case, similar considerations (to those governing business visitors to the UK) will apply.